davidlaprade/davidlaprade.github.io/_drafts/2018-11-23-my-biggest-doubt-about-btc.md

 2016](https://blog.ethereum.org/2016/06/17/critical-update-re-dao-vulnerability/): the Ethereum
 community just [hard-forked to restore the stolen funds](https://pastebin.com/xW16N7Ye).
 Wouldn't the Bitcoin community just do the same thing?
-[Arjun Balaji](https://unconfirmed.libsyn.com/arjun-balaji-on-the-ways-bitcoin-will-improve-in-2019-ep054), for example, finds this line of reasoning pretty compelling.
+Some people, [Arjun Balaji](https://unconfirmed.libsyn.com/arjun-balaji-on-the-ways-bitcoin-will-improve-in-2019-ep054) for example, find this line of reasoning pretty compelling.

 It's a good question.
 Maybe the Bitcoin community would rise to the challenge and accept a hard-fork to reverse a bug exploit.
 Then again, the level of